What Fluency Looks Like by Grade

 Teach 8+5, 5+8, 13-5, 13-8 together.
 The structure does most of the work.

 Younger kids do better with even shorter sessions and more variety.
-Aim for under 5 minutes total.
+Aim for 2 to 5 minutes total, with the youngest kids closer to 2.

 10 to 15 facts the kid already owns.
 Builds rhythm.